Carl Rogers (1902-1987)

 In 1957, Rogers, being a man of driving ambition, announced his intention of leaving the University of Chicago in order to take up a position at his old university.
 In order to deal partially with the universal dismay that this move raised, Rogers took time to write a lengthy letter to the staff so as to explain his decision which was based on the fact that this new post would provide him with the opportunity to work in both the Departments of Psychology and Psychiatry and, hopefully, to have these two kinds of professionals working with him in a variety of research projects (Thorne, 1991, p.
 16; Schultz & Schultz, 2001, p.
 325).

-However, shortly after his move to Wisconsin, Rogers realised that this vision of psychologists and psychiatrists collaborating together for the benefit of humankind would never materialise.
+However, shortly after his move to Wisconsin, Rogers realized that this vision of psychologists and psychiatrists collaborating together for the benefit of humankind would never materialise.
 Additionally, there were serious conflicts between himself and his new colleagues.
 This situation drove Rogers to submit his resignation, even though, he continued to work with the Psychiatric Institute.
 The position he held at the latter institution, offered him the means to carry out a major research project that aimed at establishing if his hypothesis about the necessary and sufficient conditions of personality change would work with seriously disturbed people.
 The study results supported that high therapeutic conditions of congruence and empathy correlated with client improvement.
 However, the overall findings were modest in their persuasiveness (Thorne, 1991, pp. 16 – 17).

 Work in California

 In 1963, Rogers submitted his resignation to the University of Wisconsin and moved to La Jolla in California for two reasons.
 First, he no longer had the need of the conventional academic environment which he felt was increasingly restrictive and alienating.
 The second reason was that the success of his book “On Becoming a Person” gave him such confidence to set out on a more risky path of his career.
-Thus, it was not before long that he found himself working at the Western Behavioural Sciences Institute (WBSI), having accepted the invitation of one of his former students, Richard Farson.
+Thus, it was not before long that he found himself working at the Western Behavioral Sciences Institute (WBSI), having accepted the invitation of one of his former students, Richard Farson.
 This institution, which was a non-profit organisation, was mainly concerned with humanistically orientated research in inter-personal relations (Thorne, 1991, p.
 18; Schultz & Schultz, 2001, p.
 326).

 It is worth mentioning that it was at this stage of his professional life that Carl Rogers became greatly involved in the encounter group movement.
 Within a two-year period in La Jolla, Rogers was considered throughout America as an elder statesman of the encounter culture.
 He commenced to trust the prudence of the small group with the same confidence that he had previously shown towards individual clients.
 Using the group context for his own development, he also became extremely more expressive of his own feelings and more prepared to risk being vulnerable in relationships.
-These changes in his own behaviour furnished him with the opportunity to apply Client-Centred principles in settings outside the therapy room (Thorne, 1991, pp. 18-19).
+These changes in his own behavior furnished him with the opportunity to apply Client-Centred principles in settings outside the therapy room (Thorne, 1991, pp. 18-19).

 In 1968, the departure of Farson from WBSI brought about many changes in the administrative policy of the Institute.
 Even though, Carl Rogers did not find them congenial, he decided not to fight.
-Instead, he formed a team with some of his colleagues to establish the Centre for Studies of the Person.
-He was to work here for another twenty years as he found the Centre environment so supportive, for it allowed each of its forty members to develop their own interests (Thorne, 1991, p.
+Instead, he formed a team with some of his colleagues to establish the Center for Studies of the Person.
+He was to work here for another twenty years as he found the Center environment so supportive, for it allowed each of its forty members to develop their own interests (Thorne, 1991, p.
 19).

 Rogers’ Interest in the Global Community

 During the final period of his life, Rogers became increasingly interested in the concerns of everyday life as well as in the problems with which the global community was confronted (Thorne, 1991, p.19).
 This interest acquired literacy substance through the publication of several books and papers two of which were “Becoming Partners” and “Carl Rogers on Personal Power”.
-Being supported and assisted by his daughter Natalie, during this phase of his professional career, Rogers initiated a series of large group workshops where it was feasible to apply the Person-Centred Approach to groups comprising between seventy-five and eight hundred people.
+Being supported and assisted by his daughter Natalie, during this phase of his professional career, Rogers initiated a series of large group workshops where it was feasible to apply the Person-Centered Approach to groups comprising between seventy-five and eight hundred people.
 Having experienced such an overwhelming response as well as positive results from the encounter groups, Rogers decided to apply his approach to issues facing the global community such as the world peace as well as the crossing of cultural and racial boundaries.
 In his seventies and eighties, he continued to exhibit astonishing vitality and a great interest to make his ideas known to every corner of this planet, especially, in areas where conflict and tension reigned.
 He, thus, travelled to many countries, amongst them being Northern Ireland, South Africa, Poland and Russia.
-During these visits, he did not only give lectures but, also, actively participated in workshops and seminars so that people in these countries could experience, even briefly, what it might mean to respond to each other in a Person-Centred way.
+During these visits, he did not only give lectures but, also, actively participated in workshops and seminars so that people in these countries could experience, even briefly, what it might mean to respond to each other in a Person-Centered way.
 Towards the end of 1985, he fulfilled his cherished ambition of bringing together influential leaders of seventeen different countries in a residential conference on the “Central American Challenge”, which was held in Austria.
 This conference was the most outstanding example of his utter commitment in the final years of his life to the preservation of world peace and to the avoidance of nuclear conflict.
 When Rogers passed away on 4 February 1987 after a fall, he had, unbeknown to him, just been nominated for the Nobel Peace Prize (Thorne, 1991, pp. 18-20).